sindresorhus/eslint-plugin-unicorn/readme.md

 }
 ```

-See [ESLint documentation](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) for more information about extending configuration files.
+See the [ESLint docs](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) for more information about extending config files.

-**Note**: This configuration will also enable the correct [parser options](http://eslint.org/docs/user-guide/configuring#specifying-parser-options) and [environment](http://eslint.org/docs/user-guide/configuring#specifying-environments).
+**Note**: This config will also enable the correct [parser options](http://eslint.org/docs/user-guide/configuring#specifying-parser-options) and [environment](http://eslint.org/docs/user-guide/configuring#specifying-environments).

 ## Created by